the MAC:

 If we didn't care about wellness, how could we have created this college?

-Suffice to say, wellness is built into our programming, whether it's eating, traveling, sports, academics, and more.
+Wellness is built into the chosen candidates, and our programming, whether it's eating, traveling, sports, academics, and more.

 COSTS -